 Calcium hydroxide, commonly referred to as slaked lime, is described by the chemical formula Ca(OH)2.
-It is an inorganic compound which has a white, powdery appearance in its solid state.
-However, Ca(OH)2 has a colorless appearance in its crystalline form.
+It is an inorganic compound which has a white, powdery appearance in its solid-state.
+However, Ca(OH)2 has a colourless appearance in its crystalline form.

 The alternate names of this compound include hydrated lime, slack lime, pickling lime, and caustic lime.
 Generally, calcium hydroxide is prepared by mixing water and calcium oxide (also known as quick lime).

 The chemical reaction between sodium hydroxide and calcium chloride dissolved in water (aqueous CaCl2) also yields this compound.
 The structure of a Ca(OH)2 molecule is illustrated below.

 Molecules of calcium hydroxide are held together via ionic bonds between the calcium ion (Ca2+) and two hydroxide ions (OH–).
 Unprotected exposure to this compound can prove dangerous to humans, leading to irritation of the skin and chemical burns.
 Exposure to concentrated Ca(OH)2 can lead to lung damage and even blindness.